Configuring IIS to support Estonian Digital ID-card for authentication

 Introduction

-In this guide we describe how to configure Microsoft IIS web services to require two-way SSL.
-On the server side we can use any certificate with server authentication EKU, trusted by clients.
-On client side we use any of Estonian eID card (ID-card, residence card, digital ID or e-Resident’s digital ID).
+This guide describes how to configure Microsoft IIS web services to require two-way SSL.
+On the server side, any certificate with server authentication EKU trusted by clients can be used.
+On the client side, any Estonian eID card (ID-card, residence card, digital ID or e-Resident’s digital ID) can be used.

 Windows Server 2022 and Windows 10 operating systems have been used to create this guide.
-On client side we support certificates issued from the SK ID Solutions EE-GovCA2018 and Zetes EEGovCA2025 chain.
-To recognize user smart card certificate, we also need ID-software on the client side1.
-Server certificate in this demo-guidance is issued from OctoX test CA.
+On the client side, certificates issued from the SK ID Solutions EE-GovCA2018 and Zetes EEGovCA2025 chain are supported.
+To recognize user smart card certificate, ID-software is also needed on the client side1.
+The server certificate in this demo-guidance is issued from OctoX test CA.

-We can use different authentication methods in IIS.
-In this guide we configure IIS in simplest possible way and use only anonymous authentication after authentication users can access website as dedicated (IUSR) user.
+Different authentication methods are available in IIS.
+In this guide, IIS is configured in the simplest possible way and only anonymous authentication is used — after authentication, users can access the website as the dedicated (IUSR) user.

-Currently we tested the configuration with the following browsers (latest versions):
+The configuration has been tested with the following browsers (latest versions):

 1. Microsoft Edge